QMat Student Seminars

 The QMat Student Seminars are courses organized by QMat students at the Faculty of Physics and Engineering, in partnership with the Tutoring Division of the ARIANE, the GeQS group and the Strasbourg Students Physical Letters.

-They are intended to foster a better understanding of theoretical aspects of quantum sciences among physics students.
+They are intended to foster a better understanding of quantum sciences among physics students.
 When not stated otherwise, all seminars are held at the Institut de Physique in Strasbourg, and the proceedings are published in the 2SPL.

-For more information regarding the QMat Student Seminars, please contact Simon BEAUDOIN.
+For more information regarding the QMat Student Seminars, please contact Loris DELAFOSSE.

 Target audience: L3-M2